Representation of the People (Young Persons’ Enfranchisement and Education) Bill

 Description

-This bill has two main parts.
-Part 1 lowers the voting age from 18 to 16 for all elections (general, Scottish Parliament, Welsh Assembly, Northern Ireland Assembly, European Parliament, and local government) and referendums across the UK.
-It also requires electoral registration officers to take steps to register 16 and 17-year-olds and prepare to register 15-year-olds.
+Part 1: Young Persons' Enfranchisement reduces the voting age to 16 for all elections (general, Scottish Parliament, Welsh Assembly, Northern Ireland Assembly, European Parliament, and local government) and referendums across the UK.
+It also mandates electoral registration officers to take reasonable steps to register 16 and 17-year-olds and to prepare for the registration of 15-year-olds.

-Part 2 introduces mandatory "Citizenship and the Constitution Education" (CCE) in maintained schools and other state-funded schools in England and Wales.
-This curriculum will cover topics such as collective decision-making, the UK's constitutional arrangements, and the roles of different parts of government.
-The curriculum's detail will be determined by school governing bodies and head teachers, but must be accurate, balanced, politically impartial, and age-appropriate, promoting acceptance of diversity and emphasizing responsibilities and rights.
-The Secretary of State will issue guidance and review it annually.
+Part 2: Young Persons' Education (Citizenship and the Constitution) makes citizenship and constitution education (CCE) a mandatory part of the curriculum in maintained schools and other state-funded schools in England and Wales.
+CCE will cover topics such as collective decision-making, the UK's constitutional arrangements, and the roles of its political and legal systems.
+The curriculum's details will be determined by individual schools, but must be accurate, balanced, politically impartial, age-appropriate, and promote acceptance of diversity.
+Teacher training will be updated to include CCE.

 Government Spending